dimfeld/unwebhook/README.md

 ```

 #### Secret
-A string that must be passed in the request.
+A string used as a key to calculate an HMAC digest of the request body.
 Requests that don't have a matching
-secret will be ignored.
+digest will be ignored.
 Note that Gitlab does not support this feature.

 If specified, this overrides any server-wide secret.
 If a secret is present in the server-wide configuration, it can be disabled for this hook by setting the hook's secret to "none".